Waboom AI

 The first version is rarely the final version.

-That summary was too formal.
-Loop back to skill-creator and
+/skill-creator That summary was too formal.
+Loop back to

-update the skill: shorter sentences, drop the "Owners" header
+skill-creator and update the skill: shorter sentences, drop

-Test again.
+Test again on the same note.
 Keep going until it reads like you wrote it.

-Three iterations is normal.
-Some people get there in one.
-Some in five.
+Three iterations is normal, though some people get there in one and some take five.

 None of those iterations involve YAML or file structure.